 How to Increase Conversions With a High-Performing Digital Value Proposition

-There are multiple factors that can have an impact on landing page conversions, but there
+There are multiple factors that can have an impact on landing page conversions, but there are only a handful that move the needle significantly.

 It may be tempting to spend hours or even days noodling and testing various aspects of your landing pages to improve their performance, but if you're limited on time (which most marketers are), you need to prioritize which variables deserve the most attention.
 Developing and testing your DVP should be number one on the list.

 For inbound marketers, a DVP can determine how successful your lead generation initiatives are.
-Simply increasing your conversion rate from 1% to 2% will double your leads, which is why optimizing your DVP can have
+Simply increasing your conversion rate from 1% to 2% will double your leads, which is why optimizing your DVP can have make-or-break impact on any marketing initiatives' success. customers demand more from their website experiences, marketers are striving to build relevant, personal messaging based on online behavior and implied intent.

-But when you click on the post, you're taken to a page with a long form that
+But when you click on the post, you're taken to a page with a long form that request your name, title, company, URL, number of employees, email address and phone number in order to get the report.

 It's at this point where the DVP plays a role in your decision to leave the page or submit your information.
 You might get what you need for your presentation, but at what cost?
 It all comes down to whether this feels like a fair trade-off.